July 8-13, 2018 Overnight Camp & Expedition near Mount Rainier with prerequisites

 Friday: Ultimate Zombie Apocalypse Survival Challenge. (opens Word doc)

 Kim & Chris Chisholm are on site all week directing our professionally-trained staff instructors who make up our hallmark 6-1 average, 8-1 maximum student-instructor ratio so critical for high-level outdoor educational programs.
 Read our FAQ’s for more details and check out our overnight camp testimonials and dating all the way back to 1997!

 Location, Pick-up, Drop-off and Airport/Bus/Train Transportation Options:

-Check/Mail/Email Registration Option: Print out and complete our Microsoft Word Registration Form for each participant and send with a check deposit payable to the Wolf College, 1026 14th St. SW, Puyallup WA 98371.
-You can also email us a completed registration form and pay using your preferred method.
+Check/Mail/Email Registration Option: Print out and complete our Microsoft Word or PDF Registration Form for each new participant (not needed for returning campers) and send with a check deposit payable to Wolf Camp, 1026 14th St. SW, Puyallup WA 98371.
+New campers can also email us a completed registration form and pay using your preferred method.